FaheemuddinKhan/skidos_vod/README.md

 It approximately takes 10ms to fetch the data, for which RDBMS can take up to 10s.
 However for this application we will be using AWS ElasticSearch.

+### Low Level Design

+#### API Design

+##### Video Upload API

+Path
+POST /video-contents/v1/videos

+Body
+{

+videoTitle : Title of the video

+videoDescription : Description of the video

+tags : Tags associated with the video

+category : Category of the video, e.g. Maths, Science,

+videoContent: Stream of video content to be uploaded

+}

+##### Video Search API

+Path
+GET /video-contents/v1/search-query/

+Query Param
+{

+user-location: location of the user performing search

+}

+##### Video Stream API

+Path
+GET /video-contents/v1/videos/

+Query Param
+{

+offset: Time in seconds from the beginning of the video

+}